-Note: I am a proud Amazon affiliate and am happy to recommend their service and products to you.
+Note: I am a proud Amazon, Chomps, MunkPack, and Thrive Market affiliate and am happy to recommend their service and products to you.
 Please know that as an affiliate, I may receive a small commission on the products you purchase after clicking through my links.
 For more info, please see my disclosure policy here.

 One of my family’s favorite things to do is go to coffee shops on weekends we don’t have any big plans.
 We all always order the same thing: a decaf vanilla latte with coconut milk for me, a peppermint mocha with coconut milk for my husband, and a vanilla steamer for my son.

 I put together this gluten-free dairy-free muffin recipe roundup to show you just how many options there are especially when it comes to foods that you may feel like you have to give up forever, like muffins.

 There’s a ton of different ideas for swapping out flour: gluten-free all-purpose flour blends that you can buy pre-made, using individual gluten-free flours like sorghum flour and tapioca starch, coconut flour, almond flour, and even making your own oat flour in a blender or food processor.

 So even though I tend to go without the muffin on our trips to our favorite coffee shop, with this recipe roundup, now I know I have plenty of options so I never have to go without again.

 Check out this gluten-free dairy-free roundup for recipe inspiration for muffins in of all kinds: blueberry, banana, chocolate, chocolate chip, fruit, egg-free, paleo, oatmeal, muffins made with coconut flour, and muffins made with almond flour.
 Enjoy!

-Gluten-free Dairy-free Blueberry Muffin Recipes
+Dairy-free Gluten-free Blueberry Muffin Recipes

 This blueberry muffin recipe gives a classic a twist with the addition of lemon.
 They are made using almond and coconut flour, so you know they’re nutrient dense.

 With just a little more work than using a box mix, this recipe makes up 14 good-sized muffins.
 Plus, they’re great for freezing – so you can make a batch to eat some – and freeze the rest for later.

 You only need one bowl for all the ingredients AND you can choose which type of non-dairy milk, oil, and liquid sweetener you want to use.
 Super versatile!

 The rest of the recipe looks awesome – made from gluten-free flour, egg, coconut oil, almond milk, salt, baking powder, and blueberries – you won’t need many ingredients to make this one even if you don’t have a fully stocked kitchen.

 This super healthy recipe yields 3 blueberry muffins, but will be so worth it to know you can enjoy one of your favorite comfort foods while following this diet that suits your healthy lifestyle.

 It seems like a lot, but it seems to be the secret in keeping them moist and fluffy instead of dense and mushy like you often see in gluten-free baking.

 This recipe is loaded with healthy fats, natural sugars, and ingredients you can pronounce.
 The recipe yields 8 sized normal muffins or 4 mega sized muffins.

 These paleo blueberry muffins are made with three types of coconut – coconut flour, coconut oil, and coconut milk.

-This gluten-free dairy-free blueberry muffin recipe is made with a homemade all-purpose gluten-free flour blend, but you can very likely swap this out for any 1:1 style gluten-free flour mix found at the store.
+This dairy-free gluten-free blueberry muffin recipe is made with a homemade all-purpose gluten-free flour blend, but you can very likely swap this out for any 1:1 style gluten-free flour mix found at the store.

 Once in a more soggy state, the remaining ingredients are added, then baked up to create a “true” flourless muffin.
 This one is going on my “to try” list if only because I’m curious if they actually set up when made this way.

 Gluten-free Dairy-free Banana Muffin Recipes

 Without any refined sugar (except for what’s in the chocolate chips), this is a muffin you can feel good about making for your kids too.

 With just peanut butter, bananas, eggs, baking soda, and apple cider vinegar, you can have a base for chocolate chip muffins or any other variety you want!
 Try this recipe when you want a shortcut but still get tasty muffins in the end.

 If you don’t have overripe bananas, don’t worry – there’s some tips in this blog post to help you take your ripe ones to the overripe stage to make these muffins even better.

 These 5 ingredient blender mini muffins are a riff on a recipe that made the list earlier – these just get to take shape in the mini muffin tin instead of a normal sized one.

 Made with rolled oats (use certified gluten-free if you’re extra sensitive to gluten!), ground flax, and almond butter, you won’t miss the gluten, dairy, or eggs in this tasty recipe!

 These flourless blueberry banana muffins seem too good to be true – flourless muffins, what?!
 They’re made using rolled oats, but really once you blend them up, you’re really just using oat flour.

 These gluten-free banana muffins are a great go-to recipe, because they have minimal ingredients and you can make them up to freeze them for later.
 Any time you have any overripe bananas laying around, give this one a try.

 This paleo banana nut muffin recipe is awesome, because there’s no added sugar, allowing the sweetness of the bananas to come through.
 They’re fluffy with a little bit of a crunch from the walnuts.